Historical Global Development Divisions

 Step 1 - Know Your Location

 Find out where your country is in the world.
-Which countries are neighbours and which continent are you located on?
+Which countries are their neighbours, and which continent are you located on?
 Are you landlocked or coastal?

 Step 2 - Create a fact sheet on your allocated country.